devslopes/dwa-templates/coding-team-templates/coding-question.md

 - ❌ Bad: Empty (no answer)
 - ❌ Bad: Codepen (or any other online IDE)
 - ❌ Bad: Notepad (or any other default text editor)
-- ✅ Good: VSCode (or any other local IDE set to work with HTML, CSS, JS, in other words dedicated to web development)
+- ✅ Great: VSCode (or any other local IDE set to work with HTML, CSS, JS, in other words dedicated to web development)

+#### Basic Validation and Debugging Checks

+Answer YES or NO to the following:

+> Did you check spelling of attributes, elements, methods, arguments?
+(Y/N)

+If your answer to this question is NO you will be asked to check the spelling first.
+Try to utilize the “Code Spell Checker” VSCode extension.

+Examples:

+- ❌ Bad: Empty (no answer)
+- ❌ Bad: No
+- ✅ Not Bad: Yes (single word with no context)
+- ✅ Great: Yes.
+I have no spelling errors in my code, checked both by the "code spell checker extension" and the "W3C Web Validator" extension.

 > [ Do you have the recommended set of VSCode extensions installed?
 (Y/N) ]